jaredly/geometricart/Roadmap.md

+- [ ] allow the triangle to not be oriented correctrly

+- [ ] OK so we actually want this on State.
+Call it "ur-shapes" or something (might be triangles or quadrilaterals, or I guess hexagons? yeah could be)

+- [ ] show like a preview of it?
+I guess the svg/png export will have it rite

 # Export and such
 - OK What is exported in a "minimal" export?
   - we've got the triangle, with like an indication of the kind it is